Florence for Foodies: 10 Delicious Experiences You Can’t Miss

 • Gelateria La Carraia - Cross the Ponte alla Carraia from historic centre to get there.Their orange chocolate flavour is to die for!
 Plus, they've got outdoor seating where you can sit and enjoy your gelato while watching the world go by.

-7. Have an aperitivo
+8. Have an aperitivo

 Come late afternoon, apertivo time begins.
-A great Italian tradition (and standard at most bars), the apertivo happy hour involves paying a slightly elevated price for your drink in exchange for a heaving buffet of chips, panini, pasta, snacks, olives and salad – almost negating the need to have dinner at all.
+A great Italian tradition (and standard at most bars), the aperitivo happy hour involves paying a slightly elevated price for your drink in exchange for a heaving buffet of chips, panini, pasta, snacks, olives and salad – almost negating the need to have dinner at all.

 For some of the best views over the city's red roof tiles (if you want to avoid the claustrophobic climb up Giotto's tower), head to one of the hotels with rooftop bars for a sunset aperitivo.
-Our favourite include Angel Roofbar (Hotel Calimala), Panoramic Bar (Antica Torre Tornabuoni 1), La Terrazza (Hotel Continentale), the Butterfly Terrace (Hotel Il Tornabuoni) and the wonderful loggia of Palazzo Guadagni.
-Or take the lift to the fifth floor terrace of the Caffè del Verone at the Museo degli Innocenti (open daily until 9.30pm) for your Campari Spritz-with-a-view.

 Learning to make pasta might be just what you need to make your gastronomic experience complete.
 With this Small Group Pasta Class you’ll learn a few tricks and tips from a from a professional chef.

 Learn to make a few different kinds of pasta – ravioli, tagliatelle, and spaghetti.
 Then, try your hand at some authentic Italian sauces and taste some wines for the perfect pairings.
 Class size is limited to eight for personalised attention from the instructor.
-Choose from many cooking classes available in Florence!

-9. Experience wine tasting in historic Tuscan cellars
+10. Experience wine tasting in historic Tuscan cellars

 florence food lovers cheese wine tasting